snipaid-nlg/gptj-model-server/README.md

 # Running our finetuned model gpt-j-title-teaser-10k

-This repo gives a basic framework for serving ML models in production using simple HTTP servers.
+This repo provides the code for serving our finetuned gptj-title-teaser-10k model in production using simple HTTP servers.

 ## Quickstart:

-The repo is already set up to run our finetuned gpt-j model gptj-title-teaser-10k for title and teaser generation.
+Curious to test our finetuned gpt-j model gptj-title-teaser-10k for title and teaser generation?

+You can check it out with docker:

+1. Run `docker build -t gptj-title-teaser-10k . && docker run -it gptj-title-teaser-10k` to build and run the docker container.

+Or you can check it out manually:

 1. Run `pip3 install -r requirements.txt` to download dependencies.
 2. Run `python3 server.py` to start the server.
 3. Run `python3 test.py` in a different terminal session to test against it.